-When you send out your campaign you'll probably notice that some of your emails won't be delivered.
-Emails that can't be delivered are called bounces.
-Learn what the difference is between a soft and hard bounce.
+When you send out your campaign, you’ll notice that some emails will return with bounce responses.
+Learn the difference between soft bounces and hard bounces.

 Soft bounces are emails that exist, but for some reason, they couldn’t be delivered.
-Generally a soft bounce will be something temporary like a "out of office" message or "full mailbox."
+Generally a soft bounce will be something temporary like an Out of Office or Mailbox Full message.
 Soft bounces are considered temporary until they are proven to be invalid addresses.

 Soft bounces return as 400 SMTP error codes.
 The following chart shows the most common soft bounce categories.